-DT-220-1 Dance A Grades 7, 8
+DT-220-1 MS Dance A Grades 7, 8

 This full-year course introduces students to a basic working knowledge of performance concepts that can be applied to all dance forms.
 Students will create, perform, and respond to dance through creative movement, social/cultural dance, ballet, modern jazz, choreography, and composition.
 Students will learn and apply dance concepts and vocabulary through class discussion, performance, demonstration, and self-reflection.
-Note: Dance B will be offered in SY2023-24 for students who have completed Dance A.